SyShock/phaser-dys/README.md

 # phaser-dys
-A HTML5 game in early stages of developement made with the phaser engine.
+A HTML5 game made in with the phaser engine.

-Contains assets borrowed from examples.phaser.io